lxaw/GoogleSubtitleGenerator/README.md

 * Translates audio clips!
 * Translates video clips!
 * Creates subtitle files for each clip!
 * Allows for translation from a source lang to a target lang!
+(Look at the files w/in here)

 ## :package: Modules / Packages:
 * speech_recognition: